The Minor in Educational Studies

 Students who wish to receive course credit for their projects may consider applying for internship or independent study credit.
 Students are also encouraged to present their research at Celebration or in other such venues.
 Students completing an Education Project will also be recognized at the department’s Capstone Presentation event.

 Courses that are included in the minor program of study must have a substantial focus on education as a formal process or on issues related to education.
 Each student's program must be approved by the Education Department.
 To get started, students should visit the Education office in 106 Weidensall, or contact any faculty member in the department.
 Ultimately each prospective minor will need to obtain a signed green form declaring the minor with the Registrar and will also need to provide his or her Education Advisor with a list of the six courses to be included in your minor.
-This can be accomplished that by printing the form below and having an advisor in the Education Department sign it.
+This can be accomplished by completing the form using the link below and meeting with an advisor to review and sign it.